-To make changes to existing tabs or create a new one from scratch for your Personal Profile page, make your way over to your Profile Icon in the upper-right corner of the Dashboard and click the image.
-Then, select Edit Profile in the drop-down menu.
+To make changes to existing tabs or create a new one from scratch for your Personal Profile page, make your way over to your Profile Icon in the lower-left corner of the dashboard and click the image.
+Then, select Edit Profile in the popup menu.

 Here you'll see a list of all of the current tabs available under the My Tabs heading.
 The Details, Knowledge Base, Shortcuts, and History tabs are all available by default and offer a quick look at what a tab can be used for.

 The Details tab shows data for the current chat.
 Some details are automatically included, such as the visitor's IP address and operating system.
-Other information can be entered by you or added with a Pre-Chat Form, such as the visitor's name and email address.
+Other information can be entered by you or added with a pre-chat form.

 The Knowledge Base and Shortcuts tabs offer another quick way for you to access both of these features.
 You can see a complete list of all your Shortcuts or sift through your Knowledge Base to find answers to an incoming question.